WordPress/WordPress-Coding-Standards/.github/ISSUE_TEMPLATE/dependency-change.md

 ---
 name: Dependency Change
-about: A reminder to take action when a WPCS dependency changes
+about: A reminder to take action when a WordPressCS dependency changes

 ---